Putty Valley, 2025.

 • Prefabricated and Passivhaus compliant floors (R6.7), walls (R4.0) and roof (6.7) panels by Evan Graham Master Builder.

 • A mechanical heat recovery system to ensure constant supply of fresh air to occupants and increased efficiency of heating and cooling.
+The fireplace is monitored with a CO sensor linked to the heat recovery unit.

 • Strategic placement and design of glazing, eaves and external blinds to limit solar heat gain during summer and maximise heat gain in winter.